 The Commission has managed the Allen County Floodplain Management Regulations for the unincorporated areas of the county since 1978.
 Periodically, as federal and state regulations have evolved, the Commission has had to revisit the Floodplain Management Regulations in order to bring the document into minimal compliance with the changing regulatory requirements of the Federal Emergency Management Agency (FEMA).
 In 2007, staff reviewed the existing regulations as to their overall compliance with existing minimum state and federal guidelines as defined by Ohio Department of Natural Resources (ODNR) Division of Water and per the "National Flood Insurance Act of 1968," 82 Stat.
 572, 42 U.S.C.A.
 4001, as amended, and recommend revisions as warranted.
 In 2008, staff coordinated efforts with the Village of Bluffton and FEMA to document structural damage resulting from the August 2007 flood.
 Fiscal years 2009 and 2010 were focused on delivering new digital floodplain maps as part of FEMA's aggressive Map Modernization Program (MMP).
 In 2011, a formal appeal was made with FEMA to modify the Flood Insurance Rate Map (FIRM) boundaries.
 In 2012, staff continued to support the FEMA and ODNR in finalizing the MMP.
-Since 2017, the Commission approved 44 floodplain development permits across Allen County.
+Since 2017, the Commission approved 53 floodplain development permits across Allen County.
+In 2023, the Commission prepared an amendment to the Allen County floodplain regulations with the assistance of the Ohio Department of Natural Resources and the amendment was approved by the Allen County Commissioners.